xuchang0201/mtPGS/README.md

 Chang Xu, Santhi K. Ganesh, and Xiang Zhou (2023). mtPGS: Leverage multiple correlated traits for accurate polygenic score construction.

 # Questions
-If you have any questions on mtPGS software, please email to Chang Xu (wchung@hsph.harvard.edu).
+If you have any questions on mtPGS software, please email to Chang Xu (xuchang@umich.edu).